Nexusprime22/League_Of_Legends_Report_Generator/README.md

 It is developed in Python and uses the [CustomTkinter](https://github.com/TomSchimansky/CustomTkinter) library for the interface.
 Data recovery is performed from the [Riot Games's API](https://developer.riotgames.com/apis) using the [Riot Watcher](https://github.com/pseudonym117/Riot-Watcher) library.

-The project is still under development, it only provides a creep score analysis report.
+The project is still under development, it only provides a creep score analysis report and only works on Windows.
 We hope to be able to provide in the near future the possibility of obtaining predictions on the habits of players.

 ## Installation